IgorVini25/Custom-alert/README.md

 ## How to Use

-To use the API it's very simple!
+To use the Library it's very simple!

-1 - Import the API
+1 - Import the Library
 <br>

-Normal API file
+Normal Library file

 ```html
 <!-- Script -->